minhduc2611/smart-fix-ai/README.md

-# Smart Fix AI
+# Smart Fix AI 🔧

-Smart Fix AI is a modern web application that combines AI-powered analysis with real-time webcam capture capabilities.
-The project is built with React, TypeScript, and Express, featuring a beautiful UI powered by Tailwind CSS and Radix UI components.
+Smart Fix AI is an innovative web application that integrates AI-powered diagnostics with real-time webcam capture.
+It leverages vast knowledge bases to assist technicians in troubleshooting and repairs.

 ## Features